About Me

 We gave a tutorial about the representational capacity of neural language models at ACL 2024 in Bangkok.

-Check it out our interactive tutorial webpage!
+Check out our interactive tutorial webpage!

 |